pbailis/bailis.org-blog/_posts/2012-03-27-safety-and-liveness-eventual-consistency-is-not-safe.md

 *This post was influenced in large part by discussions with [Ali Ghodsi](http://www.sics.se/~ali/), [Joe Hellerstein](http://db.cs.berkeley.edu/jmh/), and [Ion Stoica](http://www.cs.berkeley.edu/~istoica/).*

-<div id="strengthnote" style="font-size:90%">[1] Eventual convergence is likely the strongest convergence property we can guarantee given unbounded partition durations.
-Any system guaranteeing non-trivial convergence within a fixed amount of time would violate its liveness guarantees if partitioned for a longer period of time.</div><br>
+<p id="strengthnote" style="font-size:90%">[1] Eventual convergence is likely the strongest convergence property we can guarantee given unbounded partition durations.
+Any system guaranteeing non-trivial convergence within a fixed amount of time would violate its liveness guarantees if partitioned for a longer period of time.</p>

-<div id="vendornote" style="font-size:90%">[2] In their technical documentation, vendors are usually forthcoming about these details.
-However, in promotional material and especially in superficial comparisons, these distinctions are often (sadly) omitted.</div>
+<p id="vendornote" style="font-size:90%">[2] In their technical documentation, vendors are usually forthcoming about these details.
+However, in promotional material and especially in superficial comparisons, these distinctions are often (sadly) omitted.</p>